Resources are provided with this practice

 How the practice works

-Be proactive and plan to use strategies to support learning and social demands and put these strategies in place to reduce the likelihood of problems occurring in the first place.
+- Identify barriers to learning and social demands and put these strategies in place to reduce the likelihood of problems occurring in the first place.

 - understand possible triggers